reubenharry/website/content/blog/ai.md

     mermaid.initialize({ startOnLoad: true });
   </script> -->

+todo:
+    maybe more like:

+        The notion of independence (and its sibling, *conditional independence*)

+        diagrams like this represent joint probability distributions between a set of variables.
+Here, the variables are

+        But the presence (and absence) of lines is very important.
+What this particular diagram says is that $A$ and $B$ are related, but $C$ is independent of both.

+        One can understand this to mean: if I learn something about $A$, I will learn something about $B$, but I will learn nothing about $C$.

+        Accordingly, we say that $C$ is independent of $A$ and of $B$.

+        In this diagram, however,

+        diagram todo

+        all three variables are related.
+But notice that there is no direct line between $A$ and $C$.
+Rather, they are only connected through $C$.

+            One can understand this to mean: if I know everything about $B$, then learning more about $A$ will not teach me more about $C$.
+            One says that $C$ is *conditionally independent* of $A$, given $B$.

+        Despite the apparently informal nature of diagrams like these, it's important to understand that they have precise meanings example formula

 {{< figure src="img/narcissus.jpg" imageMaxWidth="1000px" width="750" >}}
 *(Like Narcissus attempting to identify a stranger in his reflection in a pool, discourses about AI often look for systems with a "true understanding" which is strangely elusive)*